railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 To start, define the following product:

-.. table:: *Product Definition*
+.. table:: Product Definition

    ==================== ======================
    Field                Value
    ==================== ======================
    Name                 Central Heating Type 1
    Code                 CCT1
-   Product Type         Stockable
+   Product Type         Stockable Product
-   Method of restocking Purchase
+   Supply Method        Buy
    ==================== ======================

 Use the menu :menuselection:`Products --> Products`, then click :guilabel:`New` to define a new